-Telstra, perhaps better known for its premium iPhone plans, also has a range of lower-cost SIM-only deals.
+Telstra, perhaps better known for its premium iPhone plans, also offers a range of lower-cost SIM-only deals.
 So what’s in the range, you might ask?
-If you’ve got your own device ready, Telstra produces a small but impressive range of 12 month SIM-only phone plans, all of which are offered on a postpaid basis.
+If you’ve got your own device ready, Telstra has a small but impressive range of SIM-only phone plans, all of which are offered on a postpaid basis.

 Take a look at the options below to see how Telstra compares to other SIM-only providers.